msabvid/DeepLearning-StochasticControl/README.md

 # Stochastic Control solved using Deep Learning
 We solve the control problem, by minimising J
 ![](/images_readme/control_problem.png)
-where g is convex, and by parametrising the policy with a neural network, and using Pontryagin Maximum principle Pontryagin Maximum Principle and deep Learning.
+where g is convex, and by parametrising the policy with a neural network, and using Pontryagin Maximum principle.
 Algorithm:
 1. Start with initial policy
 2. Solve BSDE using Deep Learning for processes (Y<sub>t</sub>, Z<sub>t</sub>).